March 23, 2025

-+
++ 12

-Use the Capella Import page to import data from your local drive into your database.
+Use the Capella Import page to import data from your local drive into your cluster.
 The Capella Import page guides you through each step of the process, prompting you to select source files and identify target locations.
 Capella prepares a preview of your import, displaying real-time updates as you explore options for refining your import.
-Using preview, you can ensure you’re satisfied with the import before importing data into your database.
+Using preview, you can ensure you’re satisfied with the import before importing data into your cluster.

 About Importing Data